esdmr/fish-parsing-parables/README.md

 This involves setting up the parser and [language](https://github.com/esdmr/tree-sitter-fish).
-The goal is to generate a string to be passed to `fish` to generate the completions, and to process its output while keeping as much as the input formatting.
+The goal is to generate a string to be passed to `fish` to generate the completions, and to process its output while keeping as much input formatting as possible.